-As you arrive in Downtown Houlton Maine, get ready for mouth watering, stomach satisfying sessions dining at The Vault, The Courtyard Cafe, Shelley's Bakery, Sadie's Bakery, The County Co Op.
+As you arrive in Downtown Houlton Maine, get ready for mouth watering, stomach satisfying sessions dining at The Courtyard Cafe (61 Main Street Telephone 207.532.0787) Sadie’s Bakery, The County Co Op.

-Just a few of the options for food, when you are on empty and needing something to eat in Houlton Maine.
+Just a few of the options for food, when you are on empty and needing something to fill the hole and eat in Houlton Maine.
 Walk around, hit a Temple Theatre digital movie, the well stocked granite Cary Library in Houlton Maine.

-They are on Bangor Street on the way to the well known Elm Tree Diner.
-Both await you to try them out.
 Open the door.
-Slide behind a table, into a booth.
-Take a seat at the counter to order at the Elm Tree Diner in Houlton Maine.
+Slide behind a table, into a booth or take a perch up at the bar stool counter.
+Take a seat to watch your order created at the Elm Tree Diner in Houlton Maine.
 For a South of the Border Mexican omelet my favorite there.